JuneshK/ai-policy-helper/README.md

 Open [http://localhost:6333](http://localhost:6333) in your browser to view the Database

+**Running the Project Alternative ( Run Manually )** 1.Open Docker Engine
+2. Run Each Container Manually
+3. Open http://localhost:3000 to see the output .

 ## 🔧 Running the tests <a name = "tests"></a>
 Explain how to run automated tests for this system.